Seeed-Studio/wiki-documents/docs/Wio-RP2040-with-Arduino-WIFI.md

 # **Wio RP2040 mini Dev Board with Arduino**

-Here we gonna use Wio RP2040 mini Dev Board to transmit data in MQTT with Arduino.
+Here we gonna use Wio RP2040 mini Dev Board to transmit data through MQTT and NetAssist with Arduino.

 ## **Hardware**